Safety

 - Visit the NYS Office of Mental Health website’s Find a Mental Health Program to help you locate a program near you.

-Call the National Suicide Prevention Lifeline: 1-800-273-8255.
+Call or text the National Suicide & Crisis Lifeline: 988

 If you are in immediate need, please dial 911.

+A “safety plan” is a personal plan that can help you stay safe and be prepared if you are in danger.
+This tool is often used by people who are being stalked, or who are in or trying to leave an abusive relationship.
 Safety plans are unique to the individual – what works for one person may not work for another.
 Good safety plans should also change depending on your situation.
 A safety plan that works at home may not work at school, work, or other places.
+Some of the things that can be part of your safety plan include:

 - Having a code word that you can use to let friends know you are in danger.